Frequently Asked Questions

 What is my professional background?

-I am a fully qualified and registered member of the British Association for Counselling and Psychotherapy.
+I am a fully registered member of the British Association for Counselling and Psychotherapy.

-I have been training and practicing psychotherapy and counselling continuously for 25 years in private practice, in different agencies, clinics and via GP referral.
-I have worked with a large variety of people aged from 16 to 84, of both genders and all sexual orientations.
+I have been training and practicing psychotherapy and counselling continuously for many years in private practice, in different agencies, clinics and via GP referral.

 Anne Sexton: “It doesn’t matter who my father was; it matters who I remember he was.”